 She set a SMART goal.
 She identified what her financial goal was, her audience growth, what she wants her audience to get out of it too.
 Then she did reverse engineering from there.
 She had a certain amount of money to begin with, had estimates then just needed to do adjustments as they went.
 Lots of numbers crunching.

-You will need to add up your end revenue goal which would include the expenses plus how much profit you want to achieve.
+You will need to add up your end revenue goal which would include the expenses plus how much profit you want to achieve if you want a profitable music event.
 So then you break down how much bundles you need to achieve that goal.
 Then identify how many people you need to purchase the bundle.
 She has a 1 to 10% rule such as if she had 1000 people, 10% of that would pay.
 That will determine how much people you need to invite to an event.
 If you’ve been keeping track of your numbers, you can definitely use that for your future event.
 You need to come up with some kind of data to start with.

 When you find some gaps, consider bringing in sponsors.
 Local is great because companies love supporting local artists.
 Online deliverables are different for sponsors.
 For the Profitable Musician Summit, sponsors basically paid for all our advertising.